altunenes/altunenes.github.io/content/posts/taurigst.md

 - `libgstreamer-1.0.0.dylib`
 - `libgstbase-1.0.0.dylib`

 Missing these can cause "Library not loaded" crashes at runtime, which can be especially confusing since the app works fine on development machines that have GStreamer installed.

-### 5. Tauri Integration
+### <span style="color:orange;">1.4 Tauri Integration</span>

 Integrating with Tauri requires special attention: